ShaneOG2/fund-data-analysis-assessment/README.md

 - `matplotlib.pyplot` - is used for customised data visualisations.
 - `seaborn`- uses matplotlib and is also used for data visualisations.
 - `pandas` - data analysis and manipulation tool.
-- `re` - provides regular expression support in Python
+- `re` - provides regular expression support in Python.
+- `scipy.stats` - provides access to statistical functions.
+- `itertools` - used to iterate over data structures that can be stepped over using a for-loop.